torvalds/linux/Documentation/media/uapi/v4l/control.rst

 .. [#f1]
    The use of ``V4L2_CID_PRIVATE_BASE`` is problematic because different drivers may use the same ``V4L2_CID_PRIVATE_BASE`` ID for different controls.
-This makes it hard to programatically set such controls since the meaning of the control with that ID is driver dependent.
+This makes it hard to programmatically set such controls since the meaning of the control with that ID is driver dependent.
 In order to resolve this drivers use unique IDs and the ``V4L2_CID_PRIVATE_BASE`` IDs are mapped to those unique IDs by the